dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2452: Flexible attendance policies support student learning.
+### T2452: Schools should have flexible attendance policies to benefit students' learning and growth.

 |Support|
 |---|